Full Form of ESI – Employees’ State Insurance

 Brief History of ESI

 The Government of India appointed Professor B.N.
-Adarkar in March 1943, to make a report on HIS (health insurance scheme) for Indian industrial workers.
-The report later became the basis for the formation of Employees’ State Insurance Act, 1948 that highlighted the need to safeguard the Indian employees from contingencies like illness, physical disablement (temporary/permanent), maternity, the death that take place due to the injury at the workplace that ultimately impacted their earning capacity.
+Adarkar, in March 1943, to make a report on HIS (health insurance scheme) for Indian industrial workers.
+The report later became the basis for the formation of the Employees’ State Insurance Act, 1948 that highlighted the need to safeguard the Indian employees from contingencies like illness, physical disablement (temporary/permanent), maternity, the death that take place due to the injury at the workplace that ultimately impacted their earning capacity.

 The Employees’ State Insurance Scheme was implemented initially in Kanpur on February 24, 1952.
-The Employees’ State Insurance Act was initially only for factory workers but as time passed by the Act became applicable for all establishments that employ a minimum of 10 workers.
+The Employees’ State Insurance Act was initially only for factory workers, but as time passed by, the Act became applicable for all establishments that employ a minimum of 10 workers.
 On March 31, 2016, the overall beneficiaries of Employees’ State Insurance were approximately 82.8 million.

 Objectives of the ESI Act, 1948